 How Much Does AC Condenser Repair Cost?

 The total cost for common AC repair jobs is between $100 and $650.
-Here are some common condenser problems and how much they cost to fix.
+Here are some common condenser problems and their costs.

 Repair JobAverage Cost Range

-A coil leak may be a simple, relatively inexpensive problem to fix.
+A coil leak may be a relatively inexpensive and simple problem to fix.
 However, it gets pricey if there’s a substantial freon leak, and the technician needs to recapture and dispose of the loose refrigerant, which is toxic to people and the environment.

 AC Condenser Price for Parts

-You can repair instead of replacing many of the condenser’s parts, including expensive parts such as the AC compressor and condenser coils.
+Many of the condenser’s parts, including expensive parts such as the AC compressor and condenser coils, can be repaired instead of replaced.
 However, some components are as expensive to repair as they are to replace.

 Condenser PartMaterial Cost